Yash-Vekaria/genai-assistants/README.md

    pip install -r requirements.txt
    ```
 2. **Download Benchmarks**:
    For disconnect list, download services.json from https://github.com/disconnectme/disconnect-tracking-protection/blob/master/services.json, place it inside the current working directory, and rename it to disconnect.json.
-For generating DuckDuckGo’s mapping, run the following command anywhere and then place the resultantly generated disconnect.json in the current working directory.
+This JSON file comprises of an up-to-date classification of trackers (or tracking domains) into one of the following categories: Email, EmailAggressive, Advertising, Content, Analytics, FingerprintingInvasive, FingerprintingGeneral, Anti-fraud, Social, ConsentManagers, and Cryptomining.
+We use this mapping to label and identify the network request endpoints that are ATS (i.e., advertising and tracking services).
+For generating DuckDuckGo’s mapping, run the following command anywhere and then place the resultantly generated ddg.json in the current working directory.
+This JSON file maps domains to their parent/owner organizations allowing us to group together entities that are related to one other in order to accurately classify them as first-party or third-party.
+It is important to use the latest version of these JSON files since an outdated version of the mapping could result in an incomplete or inaccurate classification.
    ```bash
    python3 generate_entity_domain_mapping.py
    ```